CygenceTech/content-ops-starter/content/pages/ai-network-security.md

       text: Revolutionizing Infrastructure with AI
       color: text-dark
     subtitle: ''
-    text: >-
+    text: >
-      In today’s rapidly evolving digital landscape, the efficient management of IT infrastructure is paramount for businesses to stay competitive and agile.
+      In today’s rapidly evolving digital landscape, the efficient management of AI infrastructure is paramount for businesses to stay competitive and agile.
 With the advent of Artificial Intelligence (AI), traditional approaches to IT infrastructure management are undergoing a profound transformation.
 AI is not just a buzzword; it’s a game-changer, offering